mlipper/geosupport-docker/1.0/README-1.0.md

                                  # above.
 ```

-When building this image from source, the zip file downloaded from DCP's site may need to be renamed for the default `DISTFILE` name to match.
+When building this image from source, the zip file downloaded from DCP's site may need to be renamed for the default `GEOSUPPORT_DISTFILE` name to match.

-Because Docker's COPY instruction is used to copy the specified `DISTFILE` into the container, it must be in or under Docker's build context directory (i.e, the same directory as this file).
+Because Docker's COPY instruction is used to copy the specified `GEOSUPPORT_DISTFILE` into the container, it must be in or under Docker's build context directory (i.e, the same directory as this file).

 **NOTES:**
 Geosupport is a free download from NYC Dept. of City Planning's site.
 Make sure to choose the 64 bit Linux version.